alvaroandresgarayromero/designpatternsheeet/sandbox/aws/lambda/README.rst

         - Or run '$ aws configure' on the CLI.
 Follow the prompt.

-2. Create C++ package lambda executable with all its dependencies Go to the lambda_function directory, and compile the executable in a build directory
+2. Create C++ package lambda executable with all its dependencies Go to the lambda_function directory, and compile the C++ application in a build directory

     .. code-block:: bash